chmduquesne/resume.chmd.fr/resume.md

     Hadoop-based Mining on Travel Industry Data (Up to 1 Petabyte).
 Wrote web services (Flask, Sqlite), shipped as Debian packages, continuously integrated with Jenkins.
-Participated in various devops tasks: log collection, user authentication, transfer between data centers (using IBM Websphere MQ, Apache Kafka, Logstash).
+Participated in various devops tasks: log collection, user authentication, transfer between data centers (IBM WebSphere MQ, Apache Kafka, Logstash).

 2009-2013
 :   *PhD in Operations Research with [Amadeus](http://www.amadeus.com)*
     (Sophia Antipolis, France).

     Researched how to best assign aircraft on an airline network.
-Authored a C++ solver (using Cplex), a Python suite of 20+ command line tools (using Gurobi), and Hadoop data mining scripts.
-Worked as a teaching assistant at the university and further improved my communication and public speaking skills.
+Authored a C++ solver and a Python suite of 20+ command line tools (Cplex, Gurobi).
+Benchmark were performed against real life data (mined with Hadoop).
+Worked as a teaching assistant at the university and improved my communication and public speaking skills.

 2008 (3 months)
 :   *Internship at [Rio Tinto Alcan](http://www.riotintoalcan.com/)*